Mount Hunter (Alaska): Naming of the mountain

 The native name for the mountain is Begguya, meaning "Denali's Child".
 Early prospectors referred to the mountain as Mount Roosevelt.
 In 1903, Robert Dunn, a reporter for the New York Commercial Advertiser, visited the area as part of Frederick Cook's attempt to climb Denali.
 He bestowed the name of his aunt Anna Falconnet Hunter (1885–1941), who financed his trip, on a high nearby mountain, prominent from the northwest.
 This was, in fact, a different peak, now known as Kahiltna Dome.
 The name Hunter was mistakenly applied to the present-day Mount Hunter by a government surveyor in 1906.

 In October 2010, the South Summit was named Mount Stevens, after Ted Stevens (1923–2010), a former senator of Alaska.

 Climbing history

-Despite being much lower in elevation than Denali (formerly Mount McKinley), Mount Hunter is a more difficult climb, due to its steep faces and corniced ridges; it also sees far less traffic than its larger neighbor.
+Despite being much lower in elevation than Mount McKinley (formerly Denali), Mount Hunter is a more difficult climb, due to its steep faces and corniced ridges; it also sees far less traffic than its larger neighbor.

 Fred Beckey, Heinrich Harrer, and Henry Meybohm completed the first ascent in 1954, via the long West Ridge; this was a great accomplishment for the time and used techniques such as extensive front-pointing which were unusual in the climbing world.

 Beginning in 1977, with Michael Kennedy and George Lowe's climb of a route on the northwest face of Mount Hunter, this steep rock and ice face has been the scene of many landmark hard climbs.